 Migraine is very disabling, which takes a toll on mood which can lead to depression and anxiety.

-People who experience migraine earlier in life are more likely to develop depression, and vice versa, over the course of their lifetime.
+People with migraine may be at even higher risk of anxiety.
+A 2017 study found that, compared with those without migraine, individuals with migraine were 25 times more likely to feel nervous or anxious on a daily basis.
+Also, people who experience migraine earlier in life are more likely to develop depression, and vice versa, over the course of their lifetime.
 Migraine sufferers who also experience depression should know the signs of both ailments since each might be at a higher risk for the other condition.

 WHAT IS DEPRESSION?

 According to the DSM-IV, a manual used to diagnose mental disorders, depression occurs when you have at least five of the following nine symptoms at the same time: